tatou-tatou/Themes/Stendhal/README.md

 The gtk font is Lucida Grande, the terminal font is Menlo.

-/!\ That's not true anymore, the new flavor of bar-aint-recursive is a retard when it comes to vertical alignment: MonteCarlo (and all of its icons) where displayed one pixel too low (which is a lot for a 18px panel).
+/!\ That's not true anymore, the new flavor of bar-aint-recursive is retarded when it comes to vertical alignment: MonteCarlo (and all of its icons) where displayed one pixel too low (which is a lot for a 18px panel).
-No idea how to fix that properly, I made a copy of the MonteCarlo font and I edited the .bdf file in vim to change the FONT_DESCENT property in order to move it by one pixel in the other direction.
-Kek.
+No idea how to fix that properly, I made a copy of the MonteCarlo font and edited the .bdf file in vim to change the SIZE, PIXEL_SIZE and FONT_DESCENT properties in order to move it by one pixel in the other direction.

 ##Misc
 I use dmenu2 and center it in the screen like this: